 The first stage would be Kapap from 1940 - 1948

-Of course it did not stop then but for this discussion it's less important.
+Of course, it did not stope then but for this discussion it's less important.

-What is critical to understand is that Imi came into an organization that was heavily into hand to hand combat and already had a formalized training method with a defined curriculum in the various disciplines of hand to hand combat.
-This organization had a structure and hierarchy of command very much like a small army or a large special-forces unit.
-Imi was integrated into this structure as part of it not something separate, so while he did have an influence on it so to was he influenced by it.
+What is critical to understand is that Imi came into an organization that was heavily into hand-to-hand combat and already had a formalized training method with a defined curriculum in the various disciplines of hand-to-hand combat.
+This organization had a structure and hierarchy of command very much like a small army or a large Special - Forces unit.
+Imi was integrated into this structure as part of it, not something separate, so while he did have an influence on it so too was he influenced by it.

 Noah Gross: This is an interesting point I find a little ironic.

 Kapap which is what Krav Maga was born out of was based on Jujutsu/Judo, Boxing and knife and stick.
 So from its beginning it had at its disposal all of what these disciplines had to offer.
 Over time the curriculum was slimmed down to address the needs and limitations of military training.